kilchenmann/eDing/toolbox/README.md

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+If you want to run it in an own application window (with electron), you can do so by running `yarn app`.

 ## Code scaffolding

 Run `ng generate component [component-name]` to generate a new component in the app itself.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.